 The 3 Important Concerns Parents Have About Online Grooming Addressed

 For every bright side of a particular innovation, there’s always a dark side.
 The internet may be a vast source of almost anything; it can also be a dangerous place for our children.
+According to Michael Nuccitelli, PsyD, “With the advent of the Internet, a new environment now exists for the cyberstalkers and online predator.”
 In it, people can assume fake names, put in pictures in their profiles that are not theirs and adopt counterfeit personalities all to victimize someone, most likely children.
 Assuming a false identity online with the intent of sexually abusing a minor is commonly known as online grooming.

 With the rising number of reported incidences of this crime, parents’ worries about their kids and their online activities are also increasing.
 In this premise, this article addresses the three important concerns every parent has about it and how it affects their kids.